Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

                 - Remove Identifiers: Strip out or anonymise personal identifiers such as Participant ID and specific age or gender details.
                 - Aggregate Data: Aggregate symptoms and treatment history into broader categories to minimise the risk of identification (e.g., generalising symptom categories instead of detailed descriptions).

-    For the instructor the goal of this optional activity is that the learner thinks about the importance of file organisation and choosing the right file formats as well as the broader implications of their choices in the context of open science and digital preservation.Give more time than you think for the case work and discussion afterwards, as there are many issues that can be discussed!
+    For the instructor the goal of this optional activity is that the learner thinks about the importance of file organisation and choosing the right file formats as well as the broader implications of their choices in the context of open science and digital preservation.
+Give more time than you think for the case work and discussion afterwards, as there are many issues that can be discussed!

 **Key Takeaways:**